koenw/bodem/README.md

 |`cargo build --release` | Build a non-debug binary to `target/release/bodem`. |
 |`cargo run` | Run a debug build directly. |
 |`cargo run --release` | Run a non-debug build directly. |

+## Gopher clients

+Because Gopher is so simple, you might actually not need a client (as demonstrated in the *netcat* example above).
+Having said that, it's still a whole lot nicer to use with a proper client.
+Wikipedia has a list of clients, but just to get started I'd recommend lynx.
+Just make sure you prepend the URL with `gopher://` (e.g. `lynx gopher://localhost:7070`) or lynx will default to HTTP.